wexi/amforth-shadow/doc/source/TG/Implementation.rst

 Building Blocks
 ...............

-All control structures are based upon jumps and conditional jumps.
-Every control operation does either a forward or a backward jump.
+All control structures can be implemented using jumps and conditional jumps.
+Every control operation results in either a forward or a backward jump.
 Thus 6 building blocks are needed to create them all: :command:`(branch)`, :command:`(0branch)`, :command:`>mark`, :command:`<mark`, :command:`>resolve` and :command:`<resolve`.
 None of them are directly accessible however.
 Most of these words are used in pairs.
 The data stack is used as the control flow stack.
+At runtime the top-of-stack element is the flag.
 All words are used in immediate words.
 They are executed at compile time and produce code for the runtime action.

 :command:`(branch)` is a unconditional jump.
-It reads the flash cell after the command and takes it as the branch destination.
-Jumps can be at any distance in any direction. :command:`(0branch)` jumps only if the Top-Of-Stack element is zero (e.g. logically FALSE).
-If it is non-zero, the jump is not made and execution continues with the next command.
+It reads the flash cell after the command and takes it as the jump destination.
+Jumps can be at any distance in any direction. :command:`(0branch)` reads the Top-Of-Stack element and jumps if it is zero (e.g. logically FALSE).
+If it is non-zero, the jump is not made and execution continues with the next XT in the dictionary.
 In this case, the branch destination field is ignored.
 These two words are implemented in assembly.
 A equivalent forth implementation would be

 .. code-block:: forth